How to Use This Book

 The first part of the introduction then goes on to giving a few statements of how to trick your body into a specific reaction without giving any further explanation.
 Its a teaser to the topics ahead, with the main statement being: Changing your body is easy and requires little effort, if you do the right things.

-The next couple of paragraphs “Diary of a Madman“ talk about how Tim came to write book, identifying the greatest fear of modern man as “too much e-mail and getting fat”.
+The next couple of paragraphs “Diary of a Madman“ talk about how Tim came to write the book, identifying the greatest fear of modern man as “too much e-mail and getting fat”.
 He had been obsessed about sports from the age of 18 and had recorded every exercise he had done since then, tracking weight, bodyfat and including continuous blood tests.
 Further tests, tracking and medical exams have totaled to more than $250.000 and a database that can serve as a basis for a book, with a new approach to body engineering.
 Tim states very clearly that the common knowledge dietary principles,

 - Eat more greens.